kondrak/quake_bsp_vulkan/README.md

 OpenGL vs Vulkan
 ----------------
 Performance comparison between OpenGL, Vulkan and Vulkan multithreaded versions (tested on Intel i5 and GTX 970).
-Differences become more apparent as the amount of rendered geometry increases:
+Differences become more apparent as the amount of rendered geometry increases.
+All measurements are average values collected when rendering the attached sample BSP with all textures present:

 |           |   PVS + Frustum   |  full BSP render  |
 |-----------|:-----------------:|------------------:|